pa2si/tortuga-storytelling/README.md

-v 1.0.33
+v 1.0.34

 What's new:

-- share button is now only copy to clipboard on desktop
+- justify-center for date and time row in evnent modal

 Done: